eccenca/ecc-superagent/README.md

-# Eccenca extended Superagent lib
+# Eccenca extended Superagent lib (ecc-superagent)

 Extended version of Superagent.js to use within eLDS framework